CHAS-Health/EntraID-Role-Best-Practices/Defender Cloud App Security RBAC.md

 	* Governance actions – view only actions related to the relevant Cloud Discovery report
 	* Security recommendations for cloud platforms - No permissions
 	* IP ranges - No permissions

-# Cloud App Security Best Practices

-## Tier 1
-* Security Operator
-This role will be able to view enough information in CASB to do analyst work but does not have the permissions necessary to impact users by sanctioning/unsanctioning applications.
-If your organization sees fit to allow Tier 1 to do so, then you could add them to Cloud App Security Administrator, but it is not recommended or a best practice.

-## Tier 2
-* Cloud App Security Administrator
-This level of access is granted because there is nothing available that is more granular which also allows the user to sanction/unsanction applications.
-As such, this is the least privilege we can grant the user at this time for this role.

-## Tier 3
-* Security Administrator
-This user will already have Security Administrator per the Tier 3 role document.
-This has full access to CASB.